Pre-Veterinary Medicine Certificate

 The University of Illinois Veterinary Medicine Program acknowledges the importance of recognizing and understanding cultural diversity.
 The program's faculty, staff, and students strive to promote trust, respect, and appreciation for individual differences in matters of practice, research, and education.
 Efforts are made to provide a supportive environment, one appreciative of human differences, while cooperating with each other in the constructive expression of ideas and actions.

-Three letters of recommendation are required to apply to the U of I Vet Med Program.
+Three letters of recommendation are required to apply to the University of Illinois Vet Med Program.
 One letter must come from a veterinarian and another from a professor in the applicant's major area of study.
 The third letter may come from someone who knows the student well, such as a supervisor or advisor.
 Letters, whether paper or electronic, are sent directly to VMCAS.

 Non-U.S. citizens are eligible for admission to the U of I Graduate Program Veterinary Medicine.
 However, the U of I Program only accepts coursework from U.S. institutions, and only three non-citizens have been admitted over the past 30 years.
 A small percentage of U.S. veterinary programs admit non-citizens.
 Since the odds can be challenging, non-citizen students should thoroughly research and carefully consider such a decision and discuss it with their pre-physical therapy advisors early in their undergraduate years.